 At NYU Langone, our internationally recognized cardiologists, cardiothoracic surgeons, interventional cardiologists, and imaging specialists work as a team to treat people with mitral valve disease, in which a major heart valve doesn’t function properly.
 People with this condition can experience fatigue, shortness of breath, swelling in the ankles and feet, and irregular heartbeat.
 Two of the main types of mitral valve disease are mitral valve regurgitation and mitral valve stenosis.

-Treatment of mitral valve disease may include nonsurgical transcatheter techniques and surgery, which our specialists often perform using minimally invasive and robotic-assisted techniques.
-When required, our surgeons also perform sternotomy, also known as open heart surgery, which can be done by dividing the breastbone or through small incisions in the ribcage.
+Mitral valve disease treatment includes robotic, minimally invasive, and transcatheter techniques.
+When required, our surgeons perform sternotomy, also known as open heart surgery, which can be done by dividing the breastbone or through small incisions in the ribcage.

 Your doctor helps you decide which treatment is best for you.